 Highly recyclable – Metal roofing is 100% recyclable, so any unused/old panels, tear-off metal, and leftover scraps can be recycled for use in future products.
 On top of that, some coils and sheets used to make metal roofing panels may already contain previously recycled metals.
 For reference, metal roofing materials can either be pre-consumer or post-consumer recycled content:

 - Pre-consumer recycled materials – Scrap metal content produced during the manufacturing stage that has been recycled for future use.

 - Post-consumer recycled materials – Excess materials that have already been used by a consumer at one point in time and have been recycled for reuse.

-Low maintenance– When compared to other roof types, the required maintenance for a metal roof is generally minimal, especially if the roof was correctly installed.
-That being said, performing maintenance on a metal roof shouldn’t be overlooked, as it could make or break a system if a problem exists without your knowledge.
-For a metal roof, cleaning and surface-level maintenance should be performed about every 18 months and in-depth structural maintenance about once every two years (usually performed by a trained professional).
+Low maintenance– Compared to other roof types, the required maintenance for a metal roof is generally minimal, especially if the roof was correctly installed.
+That said, performing maintenance on a metal roof shouldn’t be overlooked, as it could make or break a system if a problem exists without your knowledge.
+For a metal roof, cleaning and surface-level maintenance should be performed about every 18 months, and in-depth structural maintenance about once every two years (usually performed by a trained professional).

-Cool roofing energy savings – The availability of cool metal roofing, defined as painted or coated metal products that reflect the sun’s energy to dissipate heat, helps to reduce heat that is transferred into a building or home.
+Cool roofing energy savings – The availability of cool metal roofing, defined as painted or coated metal products that reflect the sun’s energy to dissipate heat, helps reduce the heat transferred into a building or home.
 This can result in total cooling cost energy savings ranging from 7% to 15%, according to the Green Building Alliance.

 Disadvantages of Metal Roofing